Reasonable adjustments

 Anyone can ask for adjustments if they need them.
 But to have legal rights to reasonable adjustments, you will need to be defined as 'disabled' under the Equality Act 2010.
 This usually means how your condition affects you, not what your condition is.

-Speak to the school/ educational setting about what additional needs you or your child or young person has, and what the impact of these are on your/ their life, including education.
+Speak to the school or educational setting about what additional needs you or your child or young person has, and what the impact of these are on their life, including education.
 Explain what you think would help (what adjustments could be made).

 Citizens Advice has more information on their website about Showing you're disabled under the Equality Act (2010).

-If you don't have an Education, Health and Care Plan (EHC Plan), and you require adjustments or adaptations you can request these from your education/training provider.
+If you don't have an EHC plan, and you require adjustments or adaptations you can request these from your education or training provider.
 You may need to follow certain procedures and/ or provide evidence of your needs, for example an educational psychologist's report.

-In the first instance you should speak to the appropriate member of staff, for example the Special education needs co-ordinator (SENCo), disability adviser or exams officer.
+In the first instance you should speak to the appropriate member of staff, for example the Special Educational Needs Co-ordinator (SENCO), disability adviser or exams officer.
 Explain what your needs are, how they impact you and what adjustments you need.
 If needed, they should be able to explain how to make a formal request in line with their local policies and procedures.

 Reasonable adjustments with an EHC plan

-If the placement/ setting is named in your EHC Plan they have a legal duty to deliver the provision.
-If they are not able to do this, they must let you and the LA know and explain why, they would do this through an EHC Plan review.
+If the placement or setting is named in your EHC plan, they have a legal duty to deliver the provision.
+If they are not able to do this, they must let you and the LA know and explain why, they would do this through an EHC plan review.
 See Information about reviews for more details on this process.

 Help to ask for adjustments or raise a concern

-There are many charities and organisations that can support parents/carers and young people, see Help for families and young people during the EHC plan process.
+There are many charities and organisations that can support parents or carers and young people, see Help for families and young people during the EHC plan process.

 If you are young person, you can get support from an Advocate.